MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/new-place.md

 You can specify multiple labels separated by commas.
 If the labels contains spaces, enclose the values in quotation marks: `"Label 1","Label 2",..."Label N"`.

+> [!NOTE]
-_Note: The entire set is replaced on update.
-To add or remove a value, be sure to include previous values that should be persisted._
+> The entire set is replaced on update.
+To add or remove a value, be sure to include previous values that should be persisted.

 |Attribute|Description|
 | -------- | -------- |